Sha-a-Gi/meptrgeo/README.md

 * TRGEO-00018 Fix Nenya cooldown trigger
 * TRGEO-00019 Remove Gold requirement from use of Vilya
 * TRGEO-00020 Increase MTE for orc breeding events by +5
+* TRGEO-00034 Remove references to global aztec_invasion
+* TRGEO-00037 Allow Gimli to be playable - adds House Gimli ducal title and Barony of Back Door on 11361.1.1.
+Held by Gloin during War of the Ring.

 **TODO**